Skulls of Cambodian Nonbelievers in Anka

 Over the years I had become a little compulsive trying to tell people about what I had seen.
 Some of the students on campus that year (1978 -Kids to me at this point) had begun to make fun of me.
 I was the burnout.
 Having been respected at one point in this same place, the ridicule stung a bit.
 Even long time friends like Meadville musician Tim Smith had noticeably changed attitudes toward me over it.
 With John I would not give up.

-In the end it yielded a small satisfaction when the Killing Fields movie came out.
+In the end it yielded a small satisfaction when the movie "The Killing Fields" came out.
 Today few remember that the Cambodian holocaust was a public secret for years.
 Dr John Hellerstedt MD did however.
 When I talked to him years later, he was astounded at the turn of events.
 My tirade that day across the booth's wooden table in the campus grill was remembered.
 I could tell I had his respect once again, and that was important to me.

 Documentary Sources: Dr John Hellerstedt MD Austin Texas, numerous contemporary Allegheny students, Jeffrey Leimbacher MD Florida, Tim Smith, Jazz Musician extraordinaire, last known located in Meadville.
 International Committee for European Migration (ICEM) records (Switzerland), Peace Corps Thailand Records, Lionel Rosenblatt, Hmong Americans originating from the Ampur Loei Refugee camp Thailand, Allegheny College Alumni Bulletin November 1977 Boston Phoenix Article

-This is one of the Thirty Three incredible stories surrounding the discovery of
+This is just one of the Paranormal Events surrounding

-The first Archaeological Proof of the Bible in history
+The first Archaeological Proof of King Solomon's Life